deepset-ai/haystack-integrations/integrations/amazon-bedrock.md

 ### AmazonBedrockGenerator

-To use this integration for text generation, initialize an `AmazonBedrockGenerator` with the model name, the AWS credentials should be set as environment variables or passed as [Secret](https://docs.haystack.deepset.ai/v2.0/docs/secret-management) arguments.
+To use this integration for text generation, initialize an `AmazonBedrockGenerator` with the model name, the AWS credentials (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_DEFAULT_REGION`) should be set as environment variables or passed as [Secret](https://docs.haystack.deepset.ai/v2.0/docs/secret-management) arguments.
 Note, make sure the region you set supports Amazon Bedrock.

 Currently, the following models are supported: